DanielBMarkham/Info-Ops/manuscript/chapter2.md

 Sophists taught rhetoric, the art of speaking well and arguing.
 They also taught how to be well-regarded, how to get along with others, how to move up in the world.
 It made sense.
 These were all skills that any merchant would want their kids to have.
 These were the skills that made you well-regarded among others.

 The problem was, while it made the kids much more socially adept, it didn't actually make them any smarter.
-It's like the guy who took so much training he's the best salesman and manager in the world, but his product sucks.
-People love to be around the guy, he's invited to all the parties -- but there this huge thing missing.
+It's like the guy who took so much training that now he's the best salesman and manager in the world, but his product sucks.
+People love to be around the guy, he's invited to all the parties -- but there's this huge thing missing.
 There's no depth.
 There's great packaging, just nothing good inside the box.

 After years and years of watching the Sophists and their students, some people wondered: What was missing?
 What's wrong here?
 These guys sound and look good, but they're all fluff.
 What did we miss?